techtabor/purple-chrome-extension/README.md

-## Bookmark chrome extension
+## Background purpler chrome extension

-Clicking this extension's icon will open a new tab with Tech Tábor's website.
+Clicking this extension's icon will make the background purple.